 Margaret Mitchell’s Death: What Happened?

-Margaret Mitchell, born on November 8, 1900, in Atlanta, Georgia, is best known for her magnum opus, Gone with the Wind.
-This bestselling novel received both a National Book Award and a Pulitzer Prize and was adapted into a critically acclaimed 1939 film starring Vivien Leigh and Clark Gable.
-It was Mitchell’s only published book during her lifetime.
+Margaret Mitchell was born in Atlanta, Georgia, on November 8, 1900.
+She is best known for her one and only hit novel, Gone with the Wind, which received a National Book Award and a Pulitzer Prize.
+The bestselling novel was adapted into a critically acclaimed 1939 film starring Vivien Leigh and Clark Gable.

 Growing up, Mitchell was influenced by her mother, a suffragist, and her father, an attorney.
 A childhood accident led to her wearing boys’ pants and earning the nickname “Jimmy.”
 Her early creative efforts included a novella called Lost Laysen, written during her adolescent years but published posthumously.